The Brock Trail

 The newly revitalized Rotary Park (King St. W. at Gilmour St.), just west of the downtown core, has an artificially chilled natural ice hockey rink open early December to the end of March.

 Rotary Park offers year-round free activities for all ages, including a splash pad, accessible play area, skateboard park, Ontario’s first paved bicycle pump track, and basketball court.
-In the winter, there is a newly covered hockey rink with refrigeration system that provides ice from December through March, and a synthetic ice surface that is especially popular with beginning skaters.
+In the winter, there is a new P&G pavillion and a newly covered hockey rink with refrigeration system that provides ice from December through March.
 There are washrooms and a skate change hut.
 Ample public parking is available around the park, and it is immediately adjacent to the Brock Trail.